collapsed-stacks/atheism/questions/1671/how-would-we-define-atheism-without-using-the-word-god.md

 - posted by: [Xrave](https://stackexchange.com/users/-1/668-xrave) on 2011-01-01
 - score: 0

-<p>atheism is the state of mind that allows people to take charge of their own existence.</p>
+atheism is the state of mind that allows people to take charge of their own existence.

-<p>(not sure if I worded it correctly, but that's a definition that doesn't involve god-stuff)</p>
+(not sure if I worded it correctly, but that's a definition that doesn't involve god-stuff)